MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

     ![Screenshot: Create a new request to export Kaizala users](media/2f444aab-c793-478a-8197-6d9c331bc47b.png)

-- On the **Export History** page, you can check on the status of the export request.
+- On the **Export History** page, you can check the status of the export request.
 Click **Refresh** to get the latest status.
-If the status is Completed you can download the requested file by clicking on the download icon beside the specific request
+If the status is Completed, you can download the requested file by clicking on the download icon beside the specific request

 ## Find history of all export users operation
 <a name="__top"> </a>